CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFeedbackFeedbackData.md

 ## PARAMETERS

 ### -AccountName
-Account name of the feedback sender.
-Copied in order to be persisted in case of account removal.
+Account name of the feedback sender, copied for persistence in case of account removal.

 ```yaml
 Type: string